Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Multiclassing/Multiclass-Feats/Wider-Focus.md

 image:
 publish:
 tags: [13A/Characters/Multiclass/Occultist/Trait]
-updated: 2023-04-30
+updated: 2023-05-01
 ---
-# Wider Focus
+## Wider Focus

-## Adventurer Tier
+### Adventurer Tier

-Once per battle, you can use a power, spell, or other effect from a different class while maintaining your occultist focus.
+Once per battle, you can use a power, spell, or other effect from a different [class](../../Character-Rules/Class.md) while maintaining your occultist focus.